 Reaching that point was rocky.
 Before the Glambs acquired the property decades ago, it was a working dairy farm.
 A barn on the site was used for a time as a horse stable; tractors were stored in another outbuilding.
 In one plan, the owners considered demolishing these structures and subdividing the property for three new homes.

 The Glambs decided to build after realizing it wasn’t practical to renovate a house on the property to accommodate their growing family.
 They envisioned a welcoming residence for their three teenage children and friends, a place for everyone to gather before the kids headed out on their own.
-“We wanted a livable house with good flow, big enough to entertain and casual enough for the dogs to run through on bare floors,” Debbie says.
+“We wanted a livable house with good flow, big enough to entertain, pet-proof and casual enough for the dogs to run through on bare floors,” Debbie says.
+Know more about pet-proofing your home at Bored Cesar.

 When the process began, however, the couple was not in perfect accord.
 “I wanted a stone house with hardwood floors and a beer tap,” explains Bob.
 For her part, Debbie pictured a homestead that would be “light, bright and airy.”
 They discussed their divergent views with several architects who advised them to iron out their differences before proceeding.
 Lococo offered a different tack.
 “I thought we could take what they both like,” he recalls, “using the fact that opposites attract as a whole direction, instead of trying to push them to the middle.”